openfoodfacts/openfoodfacts-server/docs/api/index.md

-# Open Food Facts API Documentation
+# Introduction to Open Food Facts API documentation

 Everything you need to know about Open Food Facts API.